 I leave a little gift and a Property Manual, with useful information for the property.

-Tip 9: Join the NRLA and become accredited
+Tip 9: Join the NRLA and become an accredited landlord

 As a new landlord, you’re bound to have questions and will want to check things from a reliable source.
 It’s also really important for you to get educated, and understand your legal obligations as a landlord.